Portuguese Way

 - Low level of difficulty: With routes suitable for beginners or people who prefer a less demanding tour.

-The Tour of the Portuguese road covers 8 Portuguese districts (Lisbon, Santarém, Leiria, Coimbra, Avero, Porto, Braga and Viana do Castelo) and 3 Galician provinces in Spain (Pontevedra, A Coruña and Orense).
+The Portuguese Way route passes through 8 districts (Lisbon, Santarém, Leiria, Coimbra, Aveiro, Porto, Braga and Viana do Castelo) and 2 Galician provinces in Spain (Pontevedra and A Coruña).

 Unlike the French Way, the profile of the Portuguese Way is flatter and without steep slopes, making it ideal for those looking for an accessible route or for those traveling by bicycle.

-Throughout the tour, the pilgrim will pass through charming villages such as Coimbra or Pontevedra, as well as historical monuments such as the Sampaio bridge or the church of Santa María de O Cebreiro.
+Throughout the tour, the pilgrim will pass through charming villages such as Coimbra or Pontevedra, as well as historical monuments such as the Sampaio bridge.

-As for infrastructure, the Portuguese road is well prepared, especially from Porto, where more developed shelters and services are found.
-Although in the section of Lisbon Oporto the shelters are more limited, the route crosses populated areas where it is easy to find accommodations and services.
+As for infrastructure, the Portuguese way is well prepared, especially from Porto, where more developed hostels and services are found.
+Although in he section from Lisbon to Porto, the accommodations are more limited, the route crosses populated areas where it is easy to find accommodations and services.

 Regardless of the available time, you can always adapt the route to adjust to the needs of each pilgrim.

-What to see on the Portuguese Central Route
+What to see on the Portugués Central Way

 -